 The National Park has nine points of entry and visitors have the chance to see the park by sea, tram, bicycle or on foot.

 What makes this massive swamp in the southern part of Florida unique is it is home to hundreds of different species, both native and non-native.
-You never know what you might see.
+You never know what you might see!

 When to Visit the Everglades For Kids

-The animals at the park act differently during these times, so depending on what you want to see might determine when you should visit.
+The animals at the park act differently when the seasons change, so depending on what you want to see might determine when you should visit.

-There are also a few specific times to mark in your calendar.
-If you are planning an airboat tour then keep in mind that Memorial Day weekend is extremely busy.
+In fact, photographers and wildlife enthusiasts visit around this time.
+There are a few specific times to consider.
+If an airboat tour is on the intinerary, keep in mind Memorial Day weekend is extremely busy.

 Many babies can be seen roaming the park around August as Spring is mating season.
-It is also best to visit the park on weekdays.
-Arriving before 10 am can also help with traffic and finding a parking spot.
+It’s best to visit the park on weekdays.
+Arriving before 10 am can help with traffic and finding a parking spot.